dOpensource/dsiprouter/docs/use-cases.rst

-You can test PBX Hosting is valid by configuring a Softphone as discribed in the example below:
+You can test PBX Hosting is valid by configuring a softphone or a hard phone.
+Below is an example using a softphone:

  Now that domains have been synced in dSIPRouter you are able to register a softphone.
 In this example we are using Zoiper.
  Once you've downloaded Zopier appliaction on your PC or smart device you would add: